ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 # Token Challenge Requirements

-Clients receive challenges for tokens, as described in {{!AUTHSCHEME=I-D.pauly-privacypass-auth-scheme}}.
+Clients receive challenges for tokens, as described in {{!AUTHSCHEME=I-D.ietf-privacypass-auth-scheme}}.
 The basic token issuance protocols described in this document can be interactive or non-interactive, and per-origin or cross-origin.

 # Issuance Protocol for Privately Verifiable Tokens {#private-flow}

-The Privacy Pass issuance protocol is a two message protocol that takes as input a TokenChallenge from the redemption protocol {{AUTHSCHEME, Section 2.1}}
-and produces a Token {{AUTHSCHEME, Section 2.2}}, as shown in the figure below.
+The Privacy Pass issuance protocol is a two-message protocol that takes as input a TokenChallenge from the redemption protocol ({{AUTHSCHEME, Section 2.1}}) and produces a Token ({{AUTHSCHEME, Section 2.2}}), as shown in the figure below.

 ~~~
    Origin            Client                   Issuer